brombal/saffyre.js/README.md

 second parameter of options (see below for details).

 Create the directory named `routes` (or whatever you chose to specify when you initialized Saffyre).
-Then add some files to it - the filename and path will become the url prefix that maps to that file.
+Then add some files to it - their paths and filenames will become the url prefix that maps to each file.

 ```
 File:                           URL Path prefix: